 During the first session of the Synod on Synodality, which took place last October, I was not surprised that many synod delegates were opposed to what you could loosely term “LGBTQ issues.”
 What did surprise me was the intensity of the opposition, the language used and the anger the topic provoked for some delegates.
 Perhaps because of my ministry with LGBTQ people, many delegates shared with me their comments, questions and challenges.
 It was an honor to listen, to reflect and to respond.
-Now, in another week, we will return for the second session and final of the Synod, which begins on October 2.
+Now, in another week, we will return for the second and final session of the Synod, which begins on October 2.

 Without breaking any confidences, I can say that some delegates made interventions at the roundtable discussions and on the Synod floor last year that went beyond any opposition I had heard from church leaders before.
 It’s one thing to know that these arguments are part of the discourse in the universal church; it’s another to hear them in person, sometimes face to face.
 The words “disgusting,” “repulsive,” “unnatural” and “sick” were used regularly in conversations with me.